 The resemblance is so strong between them that I have to suspect we are dealing, once again, with twins, perhaps identical or perhaps, like the McCartney’s, surgically altered.
 But they are clearly two different people.

 Elvis Aron Presley was (is?) twins.
-Miles Mathis stumbled on two live birth certificates, and with his bare eye was able to distinguish between them in Internet photos.
+Another researcher stumbled on two live birth certificates, and with his bare eye was able to distinguish between them in Internet photos.
 One has a slightly longer chin and sharper nose, and a slightly less thick upper lip.
 I cannot do this stuff without assistance of side-by-side matching.

 The guy on the left is Elvis, great singer and performer, and who spent a lot of his life in Las Vegas.
 On the right is Aron Presley, who made a lot of bad movies, was drafted, lived in Graceland, and married Priscilla.
 Notice the longer chin?
 (Oddly, two of those movies starred “Elvis” as identical twins.)

 That is a tough, tough thing to see.
-I tip my hat to Mr. Mathis.
+I tip my hat to the researcher.
 These men are as close to being truly identical as I have ever seen.

 Bob Dylan is still the same guy.
 There is a persistent rumor that when he disappeared for a while after an alleged motorcycle accident in the 1960s, he was replaced by a double.
 But no, he is what he was then, a kind of surly looking bad singer.
 (I never cared for his work.)